-We use the year-round definition of seven weather regimes in the North Atlantic-European region (NAE; 80 °W-40 °E, 30 °-90 °N) by Grams et al. (2017), adapted to ERA5.
-The definition of the regimes is based on geopotential height anomalies at 500 hPa calculated as deviations from a climatological background that is defined as the daily mean over the period 1979-2019 and further smoothed by a 90-day running mean.
-Anomalies are filtered by a 10-day low-pass Lanczos filter (Duchon, 1979) to exclude high-frequency signals.
-After normalization of the anomalies for a year-round definition, k-means clustering is performed for the expanded phase space of the seven leading empirical orthogonal functions (EOFs) that describe 74.4 % of the
+We use the year-round definition of seven weather regimes in the North Atlantic-European region (NAE; 80° W-40° E, 30-90° N) by Grams et al. (2017), adapted to ERA5.
+The definition of the regimes is based on geopotential height anomalies at 500 hPa, calculated as deviations from a climatological background that is defined as the daily mean over the period 1979-2019 and further smoothed by a 90 d running mean.
+Anomalies are filtered by a 10 d low-pass Lanczos filter (Duchon, 1979) to exclude high-frequency signals.
+After normalization of the anomalies for a year-round definition, kmeans clustering is performed for the expanded phase space of the seven leading empirical orthogonal functions (EOFs) that describe 74.4 % of the variance.

-- 160 variance.
 A weather regime is defined as the cluster mean of one of seven clusters, which was shown to be the optimal cluster number in the year-round definition.
-The seven weather regimes consist of three regimes that are dominated by a cyclonic anomaly (Zonal regime ZO, Scandinavian Trough ScTr, Atlantic Trough AT) and four regimes that are dominated by an anticyclonic anomaly (Atlantic Ridge AR, European Blocking EuBL, Scandinavian Blocking ScBL, Greenland Blocking GL).
-The latter four regimes are the focus of this study. - 165 where NT is the total number of time steps within a climatological sample and $\overline{P{WR}}$ the climatological mean of the projection
+The seven weather regimes consist of three regimes that are dominated by a cyclonic anomaly (zonal regime - ZO, Scandinavian trough - ScTr, Atlantic trough - AT) and four regimes that are dominated by an anticyclonic anomaly (Atlantic ridge - AR, European blocking - EuBL, Scandinavian blocking - ScBL, Greenland blocking - GL).
+The latter four regimes are the focus of this study.